KevinTopollaj/BikeStations_App/README.md

 ## Description

 The BikeStations iOS App is a SwiftUI-based application that provides a seamless experience for locating and viewing bike stations.
-It requests location permissions to determine the user's current position and accesses real-time data from the CityBik API.
+It requests location permissions to determine the user's current position and accesses real-time data from the API.
 The app utilizes CoreLocation to sort bike stations dynamically by proximity or alphabetically when the location is unavailable.
-Bike station details, such as name, available bikes, and empty slots, are displayed in a interactive list.
+It showcases Bike Station details, such as name, available bikes, and empty slots, displayed in an interactive list.
 The app leverages CoreData for efficient offline storage of station data and async/await for smooth asynchronous network operations.
 Selecting a station from the list redirects users to its location on Maps for easy navigation.
 Built with Clean Architecture and MVVM, the app ensures scalability, maintainability, and testability.